-4
+Figure 4-23 : Abstract Model of MAP Reception Function for variable-length TFDFs

-The Octet Stream Extraction Function shall be used to extract variable-length MAP_SDUs from TFDZs on a MAP Channel.
+MAP Octet Stream extraction Function

-NOTE – There is an instance of the Octet Stream Extraction Function for each MAP Channel that carries MAP_SDUs.
+The Octet Stream Extraction Function shall be used to extract variable-length user defined octet stream data from variable length TFDZs on a MAP Channel.

-The Octet Stream Extraction Function shall extract MAP_SDUs from TFDZs received from the MAP Demultiplexing Function.
+NOTE – There is an instance of the Octet Stream Extraction Function for each MAP Channel that carries octet stream data.

-Original MAP_SDUs shall be extracted and reconstructed from TFDZs using the Segmentation Flags and the Last Valid Octet Field within each of the Transfer Frame Data Field Headers.
+The Octet Stream Extraction Function shall extract user defined octet stream data from TFDZs received from the MAP Demultiplexing Function.
+The TFDF Construction Rule used is ‘011’.

-Extracted MAP_SDUs shall be delivered to the user.
+Extracted octet stream data shall be delivered to the Octet Stream Service user identified by the MAP ID.

-NOTE – An abstract model of the Octet Stream Extraction Function is illustrated in figure 4-6.
+NOTE – An abstract model of the MAP Octet Stream Extraction Function is illustrated in figure 4-24.